-The Wexford Harvest Festival is for all the family, it is a great family day out in Wexford.
+The Wexford Harvest Festival caters for all of the family and proves to be a great family day out in Wexford.

 WRITE BY THE SEA LITERARY FESTIVAL

-Celebrating its 5th year, Write by the Sea takes place in the stunning setting of Kilmore Quay.
-Festival attendees in 2020 can look forward to a line up of well- known, popular writers of Irish literature alongside internationally renowned authors.
-During the weekend, enjoy interviews, talks, readings and a variety of workshops on different genres of writing.
-There will be storytelling in a number of venues within the village in the evening.
+Unfortunately due to the current ongoings of the COVID-19 pandemic, while Write by the Sea is celebrating its 5th year and hoping to have taken place in the stunning setting of Kilmore Quay, the festival will now take place September 24th – 26th 2021.
+Festival attendees in 2021 can look forward to a line up of well- known, popular writers of Irish literature alongside internationally renowned authors.
+During the weekend in September 2021, visitors can enjoy interviews, talks, readings and a variety of workshops on different genres of writing.
+There will be storytelling in a number of venues within the village in the evenings.

 WEXFORD SPIEGELTENT FESTIVAL